Agricultural Literacy Curriculum Matrix

 - Grass seed,* 2–3 teaspoons (10-15 g) per group

 - Plastic spoons, 1 per group

-- Trail activity sheets (laminate the sheets and provide each group with a transparency marker to save paper), 1 per group
+- Trail Activity Sheets and Answer Key (laminate the sheets and provide each group with a transparency marker to save paper), 1 per group

 - Transparency markers (such as Vis-a-Vis), 1 per group

 *These items are included in the Ranch Starter Kit, which is available for purchase from agclassroom.com.